act-rules/act-rules.github.io/_rules/aaa1bf.md

 ---
-name: No audio auto-play audio lasts more than 3 seconds
+name: No auto-play audio lasts more than 3 seconds
 test_type: atomic

 description: |